 California doesn’t allow insurance companies to use your credit score in auto insurance rate calculations.

-California applies strict penalties for lapsed auto insurance, including suspension of your car registration and fines of up to $500.
+California may apply strict penalties for lapsed auto insurance, so it's important to keep your policy up to date.

 How to get insurance in California